cognidox/OfficeToPDF/OfficeToPDF/README.txt

   /excel_max_rows <rows>     - if any worksheet in a spreadsheet document has more
                                than this number of rows, do not attempt to convert the file.
-Applies when converting with Excel /excel_no_recalculate      - skip automatic re-calculation of formulas in the workbook /excel_worksheet <num>     - only convert worksheet <num> in the workbook.
+Applies when converting with Excel /excel_no_link_update      - do not update links when opening Excel files /excel_no_recalculate      - skip automatic re-calculation of formulas in the workbook /excel_worksheet <num>     - only convert worksheet <num> in the workbook.
 First sheet is 1 /word_header_dist <pts>    - the distance (in points) from the header to the top of